Returning to The Forest

 Way back in 2014, I saw a trailer for a game that had just entered ‘early access.’
 I had never purchased an early-access game before, as it was a relatively new concept at the time for video games.
 I certainly wasn’t used to purchasing something before it was in a finished state.
 Nonetheless, the argument of helping an indie developer complete their vision as opposed to letting it silently die unnoticed was a good one to me, and the original trailer was pretty captivating at the time.

 The Forest was a survival game.
-It was a crafting game that promised you the ability to do the Mincraft-like things of chopping down trees, gathering supplies, and then building up your little home base on an island on which your plan crashed.
+It was a crafting game that promised you the ability to do the Mincraft-like things of chopping down trees, gathering supplies, and then building up your little home base on an island on which your plane crashed.
 All that would not have been enough for me to want to buy it.
 If you’ve read any of my reviews of other games, you’d know that crafting mechanics don’t do much for me.
 If it’s a small part of the gameplay, doesn’t get in the way, and is at least intelligently designed, I’m all for it.
 When it’s central to the game itself, I get a little apprehensive.
 So what was it about The Forest that made it enticing enough to buy it before it was finished?

 Why I Got it in the First Place